13 Marvelous Health Benefits Of Forbidden Rice (Black Rice)

 Is black rice the same as wild rice?

 No, black rice is not the same as wild rice.
 In fact, wild rice is not rice at all.
-It is a member of the grass family.
+But there are many benefits of wild rice.

-What is the glycemic indexi XA value assigned to foods based on their carbohydrate content and their ability to increase sugar levels in the body. of black rice?
+What is the glycemic indexi A value assigned to foods based on their carbohydrate content and their ability to increase sugar levels in the body. of black rice?

 Black rice has a low glycemic index of 42.3.